Setup

 ./build/owlistic

-The backend should now be running on http://localhost:8080
+The server should now be running on http://localhost:8080

 .